 If the above paragraph seems complicated, that's because Wi-Fi encryption is very complicated.
 To help make life easier, the Wi-Fi Alliance offers an easier method called Wi-Fi Protected Setup.

-Wi-Fi Protected Setup or WPS: Introduced in 2007, Wi-Fi Protected Setup is a standard that makes it easy to establish a secure Wi-Fi network.
-The most popular implementation of WPS is the push-button.
+Wi-Fi Protected Setup (WPS): Introduced in 2007, Wi-Fi Protected Setup is a standard that makes it easy to establish a secure Wi-Fi network.
+The most popular implementation of WPS is via push-button.
 Here's how it works: On the router's (access point) side, you press the WPS button.
-Then, within 2 minutes, you must press the WPS button on the Wi-Fi clients, and that's all you need to do to connect to the access point.
+Then, within two minutes, you must press the WPS button on your Wi-Fi client and you'll be connected.
 This way you don't have to remember the password (encryption key) or type it in.
 Note that this method works only with devices that support WPS.
 Most networking devices released in the last few years do, however.

 Wi-Fi Direct: This is a standard that enables Wi-Fi clients to connect to one another without a physical access point.
-Basically, this allows one Wi-Fi client, such as a smartphone, to turn itself into a "soft" access point and broadcast Wi-Fi signals that other Wi-Fi clients can connect to.
-This standard is very useful when you want to share an Internet connection.
-For example, you can connect your laptop's LAN port to an Internet source, such as in a hotel, and turn its Wi-Fi client into a soft AP.
-Now other Wi-Fi clients can also access that Internet connection.
-Wi-Fi Direct is actually most popularly used in smartphones and tablets, where the mobile device shares its cellular Internet connection with other Wi-Fi devices, in a feature called personal hotspot.
+Basically, this allows one Wi-Fi client, such as a phone, to turn itself into a "soft" access point and broadcast Wi-Fi signals that other Wi-Fi clients can connect to.
+This standard is very useful when you want to share an internet connection.
+For example, you can connect your laptop's LAN port to an internet source, such as in a hotel, and turn its Wi-Fi client into a soft AP.
+Now other Wi-Fi clients can also access that internet connection.
+Wi-Fi Direct is actually most popularly used in phones and tablets, where the mobile device shares its cellular internet connection with other Wi-Fi devices, in a feature called personal hotspot.

 4. Power line networking

-Power line adapters basically turn the electrical wiring of your home into network cables for a computer network.
+Power line adapters basically turn the electrical wiring of your home into cables for a computer network.
 You need at least two power line adapters to form the first power line connection.
 The first adapter is connected to the router and the second to the Ethernet-ready device elsewhere in the building.
-There are some routers on the market, such as the
+More on power line devices can be found here.

 That's it.
-Now if you haven't found your questions answered, send them to me via Facebook, Twitter, or just post them in the comments section below.
 Want to learn more about how to best optimize your Wi-Fi network?
 Check out Part 2 of this series.